Kmullen444/Comptia/1001 Notes/Networking/Ports and Protocols/intro_to_IP.md

 #### These are two ways to move data from place to place
 - Differeent features for different applications

-#### Sometimes refered to as being on the OSI Layer 4 of the IP protocol
+#### Sometimes refered to as being on the OSI Layer 4 of the OSI model
 - The transport layer

 #### Multiplexing